Skip Global navigation and goto content

 Immunizations Contact Information

 Florida Department of Health in Indian River County provides childhood immunizations for residents.
-Florida law requires all children entering a public or private school to be immunized with the following to protect against childhood diseases:
+Florida law requires all children entering a public or private school, unless an exemption is provided, to be immunized with the following to protect against childhood diseases:

 • DtaP (diphtheria, tetanus, pertussis (whooping cough)